 What are C and E in Craps?

 A C and E bet is a wager on a roll that results in either 11 or craps.
 Those who place a C and E bet are predicting that the shooter will roll a 2, 3, 12, or 11.
 The bet is successful if any of these numbers appear, along with an 11.
-This type of bet is often overlooked because it’s not easily visible on the table.
+Players often overlook this type of bet because it is not easily visible on the table.

 The payout odds for a C and E bet differ for each part of the wager.
-If an 11 is rolled, this type of bet offers a payout at either 3:1 or 7:1.
+If the shooter rolls an 11, this bet pays out at either 3:1 or 7:1.
 With a C and E bet, you have the possibility of losing one part or both parts of the wager.

 Craps is a game that you can play and win consistently.
 Some beginners may find craps challenging to conquer.
 While it might not be the easiest game in the casino, you can triumph over it if the house advantage is minimal.
 To secure a victory, you need to understand the game thoroughly and employ the most effective craps strategy that offers high odds.